+It should be noted that in addition to connected bipartite $\ESE$-graphs with at least three vertices and $|U| < |W|$, we also have $K_1$ and $K_2$ which are obviously bipartite $\ESE$ (by convention).

-A strong vertex $v$ is called \emph{square-strong} if for every $u \in N(v) $, $v$ is strong in $G-u$.
-For a vertex $u$, being square-strong is equivalent to say that every maximal matching in $G-u$ leaves at least two vertices of $N(u)$ exposed.
+A strong vertex $u$ with $d(u) \geq 2$ is called \emph{square-strong} if for every $v \in N(u) $, $u$ is strong in $G-v$.
+It follows from this definition that if $u$ is a square-strong vertex, then for all $v\in N(u)$, every maximal matching of $G-v$ saturates $u$, or equivalently, every maximal matching of $G$ leaves at least one vertex of $N(u)$ exposed.